Perez, Cahill lead Pirates over Twins 6-2

 UP NEXT

-Pirates: Manager Derek Shelton has not yet named a starter for Sunday afternoon’s series finale.
+Pirates: Shelton has not yet named a starter for Sunday afternoon’s series finale.

 Twins: RHP Matt Shoemaker (1-1, 6.28 ERA) will face the Pirates for the first time in his career.